coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 ---

-## 3.1. 開発時の広範なモデルポイズニング
+## <a name="31-broad-model-poisoning-development-time">3.1. 開発時の広範なモデルポイズニング</a>
 > Category: group of development-time threats
 > Permalink: https://owaspai.org/goto/modelpoison/

-Model poisoning in de broad sense is manipulating model behaviour by altering training data, engineering, or model parameters during development-time.
+Model poisoning in de broad sense is manipulating model behaviour by altering training data, code, configuration, or model parameters during development-time.

 Impact: Integrity of model behaviour is affected, leading to issues from unwanted model output (e.g. failing fraud detection, decisions leading to safety issues, reputation damage, liability).

-The type of impact on behaviour using broad model poisoning is typically more profound than with an evasion attack, for example:
+There are roughly two categories of data poisoning:

-- Backdoors - which trigger unwanted responses to specific input variations (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
-Other name: _Trojan attack_
+- Backdoors - which trigger unwanted responses to specific inputs (e.g. a money transaction is wrongfully marked as NOT fraud because it has a specific amount of money for which the model has been manipulated to ignore).
+Other name: Trojan attack
-- Unavailability by sabotage, leading to e.g. business continuity problems or safety issues
+- Sabotage: data poisoning leads to unwanted results for regular inputs, leading to e.g. business continuity problems or safety issues.

-This poisoning is **hard to detect** once it has happened: there is no code to review in a model to look for backdoors, the model parameters make no sense to the human eye, and testing is typically done using normal cases, with blind spots for backdoors.
+Sabotage data poisoning attacks are relatively easy to detect because they occur for regular inputs, but backdoor data posoning only occurs for really specific inputs and is therefore hard to detect.
+There is no code to review in a model to look for backdoors, the model parameters make no sense to the human eye, and testing is typically done using normal cases, with blind spots for backdoors.
 This is the intention of attackers - to bypass regular testing.
 The best approach is 1) to prevent poisoining by protecting development-time, and 2) to assume training data has been compromised.

 Data and model poisoning can occur at various stages, as illustrated in the threat model below.
 - Supplied data or a supplied model can have been poisoned
 - Poisoning in the development environment can occur in the data preparation domain, or in the training environment.
-If the training environment is separated security-wise, then it is possible to implement certain countermeasures against data poisoning that took place at the supplier or during preparation time.
+If the training environment is separated security-wise, then it is possible to implement certain controls (including tests) against data poisoning that took place at the supplier or during preparation time.
 - In the case that training data is collected runtime, then this data is under poisoning threat.
 - Model poisoning alters the model directly, either at the supplier, or development-time, or during runtime.